lailalelouch/all-potatoes-doc/04_create_recipe/06_javascript_5_dynamic_form.md

 Go to [this url](https://code.google.com/archive/p/django-dynamic-formset/downloads) and download the latest version.

-unzipe the folder and go into the `src` folder.
+unzip the folder and go into the `src` folder.
 You should find two files and one of them is called `jquery.formset.js`.
 Move this file into the `static` folder. `recipes/static`.
 Now that the file is in our project we need to link it to our templates.
 Since, it's a static file, we can link it just like we linked the `css` files in the `base.html` but since this is a `js` file we'll use the `script` tag.

 Add the following line anywhere in the `head`